review-commons/revcom-analysis/README.md

     jupyter notebook

+Open the `analysis.ipynb` file and start running the notebook.

+# Data

+The data used for the analysis are availale in `data/` in an anonymized form.

 # Results

-The figures resulting from the analysis are available in the [`img/`](https://github.com/review-commons/revcom-analysis/tree/master/img) directory.
+The figures resulting from the analysis are available in the [`results/`](https://github.com/review-commons/revcom-analysis/tree/master/results) directory.